ofek/hatch-vcs/README.md

 ### Version source environment variables

-- `SETUPTOOLS_SCM_PRETEND_VERSION`: When defined and not empty, its used as the primary source for the version number in which case it will be a unparsed string.
+- `SETUPTOOLS_SCM_PRETEND_VERSION`: When defined and not empty, it's used as the primary source for the version, in which case it will be an unparsed string.

 ## Build hook